gitlabhq/omnibus-gitlab/doc/settings/redis.md

 Google Cloud Memorystore [does not support the Redis `CLIENT` command.](https://cloud.google.com/memorystore/docs/reference/redis-configs#blocked) By default Sidekiq will attempt to set the `CLIENT` for debugging purposes.
-This can be disabled via this config setting:
+This can be disabled via this configuration setting:

 ```ruby
 gitlab_rails['redis_enable_client'] = false